lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/SQL-queries/SQLQuestions.md

 [![Joins](/1_Files_&_Data/SQL-concept-graphics/joins.png)]()

-**Q2: Return the names of genes that were either positively expressed twofold or more with a significance of at least 1.0, in some experiment, or negatively expressed twofold or less with a significance of at least 1.0, in some experiment.
+**Q2: Write a SQL query to return the names of genes that were either positively expressed twofold or more with a significance of at least 1.0, in some experiment, or negatively expressed twofold or less with a significance of at least 1.0, in some experiment.
 List them alongside their organisms in a two-column format**
     - TABLES: `expression, genes`
     - SQL Keywords: SELECT, AS, FROM, WHERE, AND, (INNNER) JOIN